The first two rounds of the Petal + Stem Block Swap were so successful, and so much fun, that I am starting another immediately!

 There are a couple of exceptions!
 Instead of sending one Petal and one Stem block, you could send two of the following: Pixie Cups, Pot, Grass, Snail, or Butterfly.
 For example, you might choose to send one Snail and one Grass block.

-Also, you may use the blocks from the Foothill Bouquet, Hothouse Bouquet, the Meadow Bouquet, the Frog block, the Seedling, the Ant, or Bee and Ladybug.
+Also, you may use the blocks from the Foothill Bouquet, Hothouse Bouquet, Meadow Bouquet, Spring Fling Bouquet, the Frog block, the Seedling, the Ant, or Bee and Ladybug.
 Again–send a petal and a stem, or two of the more misc. blocks like the critters.

 Here is an example of what I might choose to send to my partner: one Rosebud and one Stem 7 block.